stephaneVercouillieBMID/slate/source/qes.html.md

 This section relates to the steps 11 and 12 of the sequence diagram.

 The next step is to redirect the end user to our Front-End, so that we can process the identification session.
 You must do that by forging a GET request towards the url specified at previous step, in the parameter `signingUrl`.
+Please note there is no built-in parameter designed to let you getting your session context back after the redirection to your FE (a parameter similar to the 'state' parameter in OpenID).
+However, you MAY add any query parameter to the URL specified in `signingUrl` and it will be preserved during the redirection, effectively allowing you to craft a custom parameter for finding back your session context.
+Also, please note that the duration of the identification process may strongly vary from a few seconds to a few minutes, depending on whether or not we need to create a certificate for this end user.

 <a name="signStatus"></a>
 ## 4.10 Requesting the Sign session status